 I am a Registered Nurse, with a background in healthcare with people who are experiencing homelessness.
 In 2004-2005 I did a Master’s in Nursing with a focus on health promotion.
 My Master’s research was a critical ethnographic study of relationships in home-based palliative care, focusing on power in relationships.
 In 2005 I fast-tracked into the PhD in Nursing program at Western University, and studied client-provider relationships in community based care with people who are experiencing homelessness.
 My PhD was completed in 2011.

-I am currently Assistant Professor and the Year 3 & 4 Lead at The Arthur Labatt Family School of Nursing, Western University.
+I am currently Associate Professor and Associate Director (Graduate Programs) at The Arthur Labatt Family School of Nursing, Western University and the Arthur Labatt Family Chair in Nursing Leadership in Health Equity.
 I have cross appointments with Lawson Health Research Institute and the Department of Psychiatry, Western University, as well as serving as a member of the Centre for Research on Health Equity and Social Inclusion (CRHESI – http://crhesi.uwo.ca/).
 My teaching interests involve community health, mental health, global health, research methods/statistics, and advanced Nursing theory.
 My research interests include homelessness prevention, women’s homelessness, program evaluation, health promotion, refugee housing outcomes, critical ethnography, qualitative methods, participatory action research, poverty and health, critical theory, mental health, and others.

 In 2016 I had the privilege of being awarded the Western Humanitarian Award for my work on ending homelessness.